By Lisa Marie Brennan

 It’s more than wilderness though: the Chappell House Gardens will delight you.
 This heritage building was constructed in 1919, as well as the MacEwan Terrace Garden.
 Click here to find out more information about Riverwood and how you can get involved.
 Even if admission wasn’t free, the rich experience here is priceless.

-If you are in town, staying at Platinum Suites, Riverwood is a great destination to check out – you could get there by bus – it’s a single street route along Burnhamthorpe Rd.
+If you are staying at Platinum Suites, short term rentals in Mississauga, Riverwood is a great destination to check out.
+You could get there by bus — it’s a single street route along Burnhamthorpe Rd.
 Hope to see you there!